- 4-year direct honors programme

 Major PE courses provide students with opportunities to explore specialized areas of Bioengineering in more depth and intensity.
 The students may select their courses of study according to their own interests and career goals.

-The GER-Core courses are specified by the University as being essential to train today's Engineering graduates, covering areas such as communication and environmental sustainability.
+The Common Core courses are specified by the University as being essential to train today's Engineering graduates, covering areas such as communication and environmental sustainability.

-Students are required to read and pass the GER-Elective from a range of areas.
+Students are required to read and pass the Foundational Core Courses from a range of areas such as compulsory Professional Internship and Data Science & Artificial Intelligence.
 The number of AUs to be read in each area is specified by the School and in the table below.
-Students have the flexibility to choose from the list of GER-Elective from each area.

-BIE students are required to read and pass 15AU of GER-UE.
-Students may select to read any courses from the list of GER-UE offered by all Schools within the University.
+language courses, can continue to be read under BDE.
+BIE students are required to read and pass 21AU of BDE.
+Students may select to read any courses from the list of BDE offered by all Schools within the University.

 Students are to fulfil the specified AU requirement in the B.Eng.
 (BIE) programmes, according to the different course types in the curriculum structure indicated below.
 The distribution of the courses of study and the associated number of AUs are shown in the tables below.